rhregalado/rhregalado.github.io/_essays/essay9.md

 <p>I can’t quite remember the very first poem I ever learned, so I thought I’d share one that I love instead.
 What I like about it is that it’s sweet, charming, and wonderfully grounding.
 There’s also a lovely reading of it by one of my favorite actors, <strong>Helena Bonham Carter</strong>, which I would warmly recommend reading it alongside her.
 Here’s a <a href="https://www.youtube.com/watch?v=bcrm3JgOgD4" target="_blank">link</a> to the recording.</p>

 <blockquote style="color:var(--global-text-color-light); font-style: italic; font-weight: bold; font-family: 'Playfair Display', serif;">
-  I’ve been thinking about the way, when you walk<br>
+  <p>I’ve been thinking about the way, when you walk down
-  down a crowded aisle, people pull in their legs<br>
-  to let you by.
-Or how strangers still say “bless you”<br>
-  when someone sneezes, a leftover<br>
-  from the Bubonic plague.
-“Don’t die,” we are saying.<br><br>
+  a crowded aisle, people pull in their legs to let you by.
+Or how strangers still say “bless you” when someone sneezes, a leftover from the Bubonic plague.
+“Don’t die,” we are saying.<br>

-  And sometimes, when you spill lemons<br>
-  from your grocery bag, someone else will help you<br>
-  pick them up.
-Mostly, we don’t want to harm each other.<br><br>
+  And sometimes, when you spill lemons from your grocery bag, someone else will help you pick them up.
+Mostly, we don’t want to harm each other.<br>

-  We want to be handed our cup of coffee hot,<br>
-  and to say thank you to the person handing it.
-To smile<br>
-  at them and for them to smile back.
-For the waitress<br>
-  to call us honey when she sets down the bowl of clam chowder,<br>
-  and for the driver in the red pick-up truck to let us pass.<br><br>
+  We want to be handed our cup of coffee hot, and to say thank you to the person handing it.
+To smile at them and for them to smile back.
+For the waitress to call us honey when she sets down the bowl of clam chowder, and for the driver in the red pick-up truck to let us pass.<br>

   We have so little of each other, now.
-So far<br>
-  from tribe and fire.
-Only these brief moments of exchange.<br>
+So far from tribe and fire.
+Only these brief moments of exchange.
-  What if they are the true dwelling of the holy, these<br>
-  fleeting temples we make together when we say,<br>
-  “Here, have my seat,” “Go ahead — you first,” “I like your hat.”<br>
+  What if they are the true dwelling of the holy, these fleeting temples we make together when we say, “Here, have my seat,” “Go ahead — you first,” “I like your hat.”</p><br>
   <cite style="font-style: normal; font-weight: normal; display: block; text-align: right;">
     <strong><em>Small Kindnesses</em></strong>, Danusha Laméris<br>
     From <em>Bonfire Opera,</em> 2020